tryton/tryton/doc/index.rst

     *Title*) are used to add extra lines that will appear on the report, thus allowing to easily customise it.
   - Sequence: Allow to order lines.
-The value of this field is also updated with a drag and drop between the lines
+The value of this field is also updated with a drag and drop between the lines.
   - Product: An optional reference to the product to purchase.
   - Description: The description of the product to purchase.
   - Quantity: The quantity to purchase.